-Impact to the State's Infrastructure
+Impact to State's Infrastructure

 The June 2016 flooding caused significant damage to state infrastructure and facilities.
-Damaged facilities that provide essential services, such as wastewater treatment plants and educational facilities were among the most affected.
+Damaged facilities that provided essential services, such as wastewater treatment plants and educational facilities were among the most affected.
 Despite efforts to protect imperative infrastructure items, facilities, and other assets, damage to such property was extensive.
-The current calculated total impact to state infrastructure as of March 21, 2017 is \$134 million per FEMA's Public Assistance obligated project details.
-This amount is expected to almost triple as new projects are approved and obligated by FEMA.
+The current calculated total impact to state infrastructure as of March 21, 2017 is \$134 million per FEMA's Public Assistance obligated by FEMA.
 The State, through the Department of Homeland Security and Emergency Management, is working one-on-one with impacted local jurisdictions to ensure that all eligible projects are captured under the FEMA PA program.
-May of the small towns throughout West Virginia, such as Rainelle and Richwood, experienced heavy damage to their local water and wastewater systems.
+Many of the small towns throughout West Virginia, such as Rainelle and Richwood, experienced heavy damage to their local water and wastewater systems.
 As a result, it will be incumbent upon the State to guide them through the FEMA PA process to have their systems restored and public services offered to the local constituency base once again.